kgadigital/Kit/README.md

 ### Autenticaion and autorization setup

 The application has a login system that is implemented using the AddAuthentication method in the program.cs file.
 It uses cookie-based authentication and sets the login path to /Account/Login.
-The expiration time for the user's session is set to 30 minutes, and a sliding expiration is enabled.
+The expiration time for the user's session is set, and a sliding expiration is enabled.
 The application also has a custom authorization policy that is defined using the AddAuthorization method in the program.cs file.
-The policy requires that the user is authenticated and has a specific claim called "IsAuthenticated" with a value of "true".
-This policy is set as the default policy for the application.
+The policy requires that the user is authenticate This policy is set as the default policy for the application.
-With this setup, only authenticated users with the "IsAuthenticated" claim can access the admin sections of the application.

 #### security enhancement to consider